qwshen/spark-etl-framework/README.md

     The default value: true.
   <br />

-- Variables - the variables defined in this section can be referenced any where in the definition of the current pipeline, including sql statements.
+- Variables - the variables defined in this section can be referenced anywhere in the definition of the current pipeline, including sql statements.
   - A variable must be given a name and value, and is referenced in the format of ${variable-name}.
   - The value can references any values defined in application configuration, as well as from job submit command.
 The following example shows that process_date is from events.process_date which is defined in application configuration: